Last reactor at Ukraine's Zaporizhzhia nuclear plant stopped | Headlines

 - Country:

-Ukraine's atomic power operator said Sunday that the last reactor at Europe's largest nuclear power plant has been shut down after the plant was reconnected to the electricity grid.
+Europe's largest nuclear plant has been reconnected to Ukraine's electricity grid, allowing engineers to shut down its last operational reactor in an attempt to avoid a radiation disaster as fighting rages in the area.

-The six-reactor Zaporizhzhia plant was disconnected from the grid last week after all its power lines were disconnected as a result of fighting in the area, and was operating in "island mode" for several days, generating electricity for crucial cooling systems from its only remaining reactor in operation.
+The six-reactor Zaporizhzhia plant lost its outside source of power a week ago after all its power lines were disconnected as a result of shelling.
+It was operating in "island mode" for several days, generating electricity for crucial cooling systems from its only remaining operational reactor.

-Nuclear operator Energoatom said that one of the power lines was restored late Saturday, allowing plant operators to shut down the last reactor.
+Nuclear operator Energoatom said one of those power lines was restored "to its operational capacity" late Saturday, making it possible to run the plant's safety and other systems on electricity from the power system of Ukraine.

+"Therefore, a decision was made to shut down power unit No. 6 and transfer it to the safest state – cold shutdown,'' the company said in a statement.

 The plant, one of the 10 biggest atomic power stations in the world, has been occupied by Russian forces since the early stages of the war.
 Ukraine and Russia have blamed each other for shelling around the plant that has damaged the power lines connecting it to the grid.

-In a statement early Sunday, Energoatom urged Russian forces to leave the Zaporizhzhia plant and allow for the creation of a "demilitarized zone" around it.
+Energoatom renewed its appeal for Russian forces to leave the Zaporizhzhia plant and allow for the creation of a "demilitarized zone" around it.

 The International Atomic Energy Agency, the United Nations nuclear watchdog which has two experts at the plant, didn't immediately respond to a request for comment Sunday.
 Its director has called for a safe zone around the plant to avert a disaster.